owntech-foundation/Core/docs/environment_setup.md

         - **Git:** If you do not have git installed, get it here [git for Linux](https://git-scm.com/download/linux)
         - **Python3:** If you do not have python3 installed, get it here [Python3 Installers](https://docs.python-guide.org/starting/install3/linux/)
+          - Warning: some Linux distributions such as Debian and Ubuntu don't install the [venv](https://docs.python.org/3/library/venv.html) module by default even though it is part of the Python Standard Library.
+            In particular, if using the system Python (`/usr/bin/python3`) on a Debian or Ubuntu system, make sure that the `python3-venv` package is installed.
         - **CMake:** If you do not have CMake installed, get it here [CMake Installer](https://cmake.org/download/)
         - 64 bit linux installation
         - **Internet connection**